Charles Grant (British East India Company): Indian affairs

 Grant turned to evangelicalism around 1776, eight years after first visiting India.
 As the Commercial Resident at Malda, he came into contact with local people who were suffered from famine and flood, and showed compassion to them.
 However, he believed that the locals lacked "integrity, truth, and faithfulness", and that converting them to Christianity would solve this problem.

 In 1786, he and Calcutta's new chaplain David Brown wrote the Proposal for Establishing a Protestant Mission in Bengal.
 The Company administration did not take the proposal seriously, but with Brown's encouragement, Grant sent a copy to the Cambridge cleric Charles Simeon, who recruited Evangelical chaplains for India.
 British politician William Wilberforce also supported the proposal.

-In preparation for the renewal of the Company's charter in 1793, Grant wrote a larger paper titled Observations on the State of Society among the Asiatic Subjects of Great Britain particular with respect to Morals; and on the means of improving it (1792).
-In this paper, he contended that India could be advanced socially and morally by compelling the Company to permit Christian missionaries into India, a view diametrically opposed to the long-held position of the East India Company that Christian missionary work in India conflicted with its commercial interests and should be prohibited.
+In preparation for the renewal of the company's charter in 1793, Grant wrote a larger and a much more controversial paper titled Observations on the State of Society among the Asiatic Subjects of Great Britain particular with respect to Morals; and on the means of improving it (1792).
+In this paper, he contended that India could be advanced socially and morally by compelling the company to permit Christian missionaries into India, a view diametrically opposed to the long-held position of the East India Company that Christian missionary work in India conflicted with its commercial interests and should be prohibited.
 He presented the Indian caste system as a form of systemic despotism, and stated that the Indian people were "universally and wholly corrupt", "exceedingly depraved", and "lamentably degenerate".
-He argued that the Company needed to support the Christian missionaries in improving this situation.
+He argued that the company needed to support the Christian missionaries in improving this situation.
 The paper also proposed other methods for the welfare of Indians, including the introduction of the English language for communication of knowledge, and application of machinery to agriculture and other fields.

-Grant and Wilberforce pressed for the inclusion of a "Pious Clause" in the 1793 charter of the Company: this would empower the Company's Court of Directors to appoint schoolmasters, missionaries, and other people to propagate Christian teachings among Indians.
-In 1797, Grant presented his essay to the Company's Directors.
-The Directors opposed the proposal, describing the idea of sending missionaries to India as "the wildest, maddest, most expensive, and most unwarranted plan that was ever proposed by a lunatic enthusiast", in an 1801 memorandum to the British Parliament.
+Grant and Wilberforce pressed for the inclusion of a "Pious Clause" in the 1793 charter of the company: this would empower the company's Court of Directors to appoint schoolmasters, missionaries, and other people to propagate Christian teachings among Indians.
+In 1797, Grant presented his essay to the company's directors.
+The directors opposed the proposal, describing the idea of sending missionaries to India as "the wildest, maddest, most expensive, and most unwarranted plan that was ever proposed by a lunatic enthusiast", in an 1801 memorandum to the British Parliament.
 However, Wilberforce and his allies successfully lobbied for their ideas to be included at the next renewal of the charter in 1813.
-The "Pious Clause" included in the 1813 charter did not specifically mention the missionaries, but the Company committed to supporting the Anglican Bishop of Calcutta and three archdeaconries.
+The "Pious Clause" included in the 1813 charter did not specifically mention the missionaries, but the company committed to supporting the Anglican Bishop of Calcutta and three archdeaconries.

-As Chairman of the Company, Grant used his position to sponsor many chaplains to India, among them Claudius Buchanan and Henry Martyn.
+As chairman of the company, Grant used his position to sponsor many chaplains to India, among them Claudius Buchanan and Henry Martyn.

 Grant was largely responsible for the foundation of East India Company College (1806-1858), which was later erected at Haileybury.